How does tax on pension savings work?

 When you retire

-Alternatively, if you are moving into a drawdown fund or taking more than one cash lump sum, then you may be able to spread your tax-free cash by taking 25% of each future payment tax-free.
+Please note: if you are moving into a drawdown fund or taking more than one cash lump sum, then you may be able to spread your tax-free cash allowance by taking 25% of each future payment tax-free.

 When you’re drawing a retirement income

-Once you have taken any tax-free cash at retirement and paid any additional tax charges arising because your pension savings exceed the Lifetime Allowance, the remainder of your retirement income will be taxed at your marginal rate of income tax as you receive it.
+Once you have taken any tax-free cash at retirement the remainder of your retirement income will be taxed at your marginal rate of income tax as you receive it.

 This works in a similar way to the tax you currently pay on your employment income, except you won’t have to pay any National Insurance Contributions.